chinthana-addyei20/intelligent-media-processing-pipeline/README.md

 ## 12. AI Usage Disclosure

 Claude (Anthropic) was used to scaffold this project's structure, code, and documentation.
 All AI-generated code was manually reviewed for correctness and adherence to the stated requirements, and was tested (syntax-checked and, where feasible, executed directly — e.g. the logging module was run standalone to confirm console/file output).
-Some AI suggestions were modified during review — for example, adjusting the Docker Compose volume filename to match the SQLite path actually produced by `database.py`, and choosing to keep `image_processor.py` free of database access so duplicate-hash lookups live in `worker.py` instead.
+Some AI suggestions were modified during review — for example, adjusting the Docker Compose volume filename to match the SQLite path actually produced by database.py, and choosing to keep image_processor.py free of database access so duplicate-hash lookups live in worker.py instead.

+## 13. Assumptions

+The implementation is based on the following assumptions:

+- Uploaded files are valid image formats (JPEG, JPG, or PNG) and are within the configured upload size limit.
+- Vehicle number validation verifies only the format using regular expressions and does not check against any official government vehicle registration database.
+- Duplicate detection uses perceptual image hashing (pHash), which identifies visually similar images but may not detect every possible duplicate.
+- Screenshot and tampering detection are heuristic-based techniques intended to indicate potential issues rather than provide definitive forensic evidence.
+- OCR accuracy depends on the quality, orientation, lighting conditions, and readability of the uploaded image.
+- FastAPI BackgroundTasks are sufficient for the asynchronous processing requirements of this assignment.
+A dedicated task queue (such as Celery with Redis) would be more appropriate for large-scale production deployments.
+- SQLite is assumed to be sufficient for a single-instance application.
+A production deployment would typically use PostgreSQL or another client-server database for improved concurrency and scalability.

 ---

-## 13. Trade-Offs
+## 14. Trade-Offs

 | Choice | Instead of | Why |
 |---|---|---|